tung-nt-niteco/s2i-wordpress/README.md

 This repo is built on https://github.com/openshift-s2i/s2i-wordpress

-The image extends the php s2i images with nodejs 8.
+The image extends the php s2i images with nodejs.
 Thus making i possible to run things like `gulp` during the `assemble` phase.
 It also includes `apcu` extensions for objectlevel caches in php.

-It builds 2 variants / wordpress version, one using php 5.6 and one using php 7.0.
+It builds 2 variants / wordpress version, one using php 5.6 and one using php 7.x.

 *To switch versions, change your build config and point to the imagestream you want to use/test.*